 As it’s just a smart plug, with no extras like the PM3 (night-light and USB ports) or the PM1 (night-light), there’s not a lot to distinguish it per se.
 What I do like in terms of design though, would be the power indicator, which is a simple green LED that hides itself just beneath the surface of the grooved front face panel.
 When it’s off, it’s invisible, and when it’s on, it’s clear to see, so essentially there’s no visible LED ‘hole’ or ‘diode’ to see as such.
 It’s a small but thoughtful piece of design.

 So, wrapping up, I’d say that, going back to my original point, this is simply another choice when it comes to shopping around for a smart plug.
 As it works with the ‘Big 3’ (Amazon, Google and HomeKit), then it certainly makes more sense to buy this than one of the ‘Alexa-only’ compatible smart plugs, and if space is at a premium, especially if you don’t want to block one of your outlets, then it’s a worthy contender.
-Amazon currently have them available as a single smart plug for $21.99, or a 2-pack for a mere $36.99, so that makes them $18.50 a piece, which is hard to beat (assuming you want or can use two).
+Amazon currently has them available as a single smart plug for $21.99, or a 2-pack for a mere $36.99, so that makes them $18.50 a piece, which is hard to beat (assuming you want or can use two).

 Full disclosure: Vocolinc provided HomeKit News with the SmartBar Smart Plug for the purpose of this review.
 No other compensation was made or requested.